kenlimmj/hamburger/README.md

 A CSS-only implementation of the layered slide-in UI menu concept popularized by Facebook, Google and Mailbox.
 Inspired by Hakim's [Meny](https://github.com/hakimel/meny) and powered by CSS3.

-## Introduction

-Verethragna manages and displays lectures in accordance with openlectures production guidelines and specifications.
-The database is bidirectionally synchronized to Google Drive.
-Subsequent updates will allow advanced user-tracking and extensive third-party API integration

 ## Quick Start

 Hamburger is registered on [Bower](https://github.com/twitter/bower).
 To install via Bower: